German units of measurement: Fuß (foot)

 The Fuß or German foot varied widely from place to place in the German-speaking world, and also with time.
 In some places, more than one type of Fuß was in use.
 One source from 1830 gives the following values:

 Rute (rod)

 The Rute or Ruthe is of Carolingian origin, and was used as a land measure.
 Many different kinds of Ruthe were used at various times in various parts of the German-speaking world.
 They were subdivided into differing numbers of local Fuß, and were of many different lengths.
 One source from 1830 lists the following:

 Klafter

-Originally 6 feet, after introduction of the metric system 10 feet.
+Typically 6 feet.
 Regional variants from 1.75 m in Baden to 3 m in Switzerland.

 Lachter

 The Lachter was the most common unit of length used in mining in German-speaking areas.
 Its exact length varied from place to place but was roughly between 1.9 and 2.1 m.